wp-plugins/mediarss-external-gallery/readme.txt

 Tags: rss, feed, media, gallery
 Requires at least: 3.1
 Tested up to: 3.1.1
+Stable tag: trunk

 Allows the user to insert a gallery on page/post from media rss feed url using shortcodes.
-Can also be used create galleries for other file types feed.

 == Description ==

 Allows the user to insert a gallery on page/post from media rss feed url using shortcodes.
 It was mainly created to generate image galleries, but it can also be used to create galleries for other file types feed.

-Some of the functions are:
-* Customization of some gallery aspects
-* Generation of links to the feed/file
+Some of the functions include generation of links to the feed/file, thumbnail creation and image caching.
-* Thumbnail creation
-* Image caching

 == Installation ==